dasch-swiss/dsp-js-lib/contribution.md

 ## Test Environment and E2E Tests

 `./test-framework` provides a ready-to-use test environment for Angular developers.
+The E2E test for DSP-JS-LIB are run by the test environment.
 See `./test-framework/README.md` for further instructions.